Paul Garita: Plymouth Argyle (loan)

 On 31 August 2016, the last day of the 2016 summer transfer window, Garita signed on loan for Plymouth Argyle initially for half of the 2016–17 season.

 He made his Plymouth Argyle debut, where he came on as a substitute for Jake Jervis, in a 1–0 win over Cheltenham Town on 3 September 2016.
 Two weeks later, on 17 September 2016, he scored his first goal for the club, as well as, setting up a goal, in a 2–0 win over Exeter City.
 However, he suffered a hamstring injury shortly after and was sidelined for two months.

 After spending two months on the sidelines, Garita made his return on 19 November 2016, where he started the match, in a 3–0 loss against Grimsby Town.
 Following his return from injury, he appeared in a number of matches, playing in the attacker role.
 Two months later, on 14 January 2017, he scored his second goal for the club, in a 4–2 win over Stevenage.
 Shortly after, his loan spell at Plymouth Argyle was extended until the end of the season.

 However, by the end of January, Garita suffered another injury that kept him out for two months.
 On 8 April 2017, he made his return from injury, coming on as a substitute, in a 2–1 win over Crawley Town.
 At the end of the 2016–17 season, which saw Plymouth Argyle promoted to League One next season, Garita went on to make 18 appearances and scoring two times in all competitions.
 For his performance, he was awarded the club's Young Player of the Year.

 Charleroi

 On 31 August 2018, the last day of the 2018 summer transfer window, Garita joined Belgian First Division A side Charleroi and was immediately loaned out to Championnat National side USL Dunkerque.

 In June 2019 it was announced, that Garita had been loaned out again, this time to US Boulogne for the 2019–20 season.
 A third season of loans to Championnat National sides, followed for the 2020–21 season, with Garita joining FC Villefranche in late June 2020.

 FBBB01

 On 1 July 2021, he signed with FBBP01, again in the Championnat National, on a permanent basis.

 Argeș Pitești

 On 12 July 2022, Garita signed a two-year contract with Argeș Pitești in Romania.

+Al-Faisaly

+On 9 July 2023, Garita joined Saudi First Division League club Al-Faisaly.

+Hapoel Be'er Sheva

+On 8 August 2024, Garita signed a two-year contract with Hapoel Be'er Sheva of the first Israeli Premier League.